Bugrinsky Bridge

 The Bugrinsky Bridge (Бугри́нский мост, Bugrinsky Most) is a road bridge over the Ob River in Novosibirsk, Russia.

-The construction of the bridge began in February 2010 and finished in October 2014.
 It is the third automobile bridge over the Ob River in the city of Novosibirsk.

+Name

-The former name "Olovozavodskoy" bridge was later changed to Bugrinsky because it crosses the Bugrinskaya grove on the left bank of the Ob, which is located next to one of the world's largest tin factory.
+The former name "Olovozavodskoy" bridge was later changed to Bugrinsky because it crosses the Bugrinskaya grove on the left bank of the Ob, which is located next to one of the world's largest tin factories.
 Former city Mayor Vladimir Gorodetsky noted that the name "Olovozavodskoy" is two decades old and already outdated.
 On December, 3rd 2013 a commission decided unanimously to name the third bridge over the Ob River in Novosibirsk as "Bugrinsky".

+History

-The bridge was opened on 8 October 2014 by President Vladimir Putin.
+The construction of the bridge began in February 2010 and finished in October 2014.
+The bridge was opened on 8 October 2014 by President Vladimir Putin, making it the third bridge over the Ob River.
+The bridge received the FIDIC Award of Merit for its innovation, quality and sustainability in 2016.

+Technical specifications

+The bridge has a length of 2,091 meters and a width of 34.5 meters.
+Its arch stands at a height of 70 meters.
+It has a central span length of 380 meters.
+The bridge carries 6 lanes of roads.